 How Can I Make My Air Dry Clay Hold Water

 As I mentioned above, there are methods that you can use to make your air dry clay hold water but they are mostly either expensive or quite complicated to do.

-The best way to make air dry clay hold water is by using food-safe liquid epoxy to coat your air dry clay project with.
-Epoxy is a two compound liquid resin that will permanently seal your air dry clay and make it so that it can hold water.
+The best way to make air dry clay hold water is by using food-safe liquid epoxy to coat your air dry clay project.
+Epoxy is a two-compound liquid resin that will permanently seal your air dry clay and make it so that it can hold water.
 But Epoxy is quite expensive and it´s not easy to use.